remarkjs/remark-message-control/readme.md

 ###### `enable`

-The **enable** marker turns on all messages of the given rule identifiers.
+The **enable** keyword turns on all messages of the given rule identifiers.
 When without identifiers, all messages are turned on.

 For example, to enable certain messages: